meowyx/next-tailwind-template/README.md

-# Next + TailwindCss3 Boilerplate
+# Next + TailwindCSS + DaisyUI Boilerplate

-A boilerplate for a basic setup for a frontend project to interact with tailwindcss
+A boilerplate for a basic setup for a frontend project to interact with tailwindcss + daisyUI

 ## Technologies